Skip to content

 What it sounds like: A high-pitched squealing or screeching on startup that fades as the engine warms up is usually a belt issue.
 A constant grinding, whining, or growling from the engine area that does not change when you brake or turn (but may change with engine RPM) typically points to a pulley bearing.
 Some failing pulleys produce a rattle at idle that smooths out at higher RPMs.
 An air conditioning compressor with a failing clutch bearing can create a grinding noise that appears or disappears when you turn the AC on or off.

-Repair cost: $100 to $400.
-A serpentine belt replacement costs $75 to $200 including parts and labor — the belt itself is $25 to $75 and installation takes 15 to 45 minutes on most vehicles.
-An idler pulley or tensioner replacement runs $150 to $300.
+Repair cost: A serpentine belt replacement is one of the more affordable repairs — the belt is inexpensive and installation takes 15 to 45 minutes on most vehicles.
+An idler pulley or tensioner replacement costs more.
 If a specific accessory is the source — like an alternator bearing or AC compressor clutch — the cost depends on that component.
-An alternator replacement runs $300 to $600.
-An AC compressor replacement runs $500 to $1,200.
-However, the initial diagnosis and belt or pulley fix is usually the affordable end of the spectrum.
+However, the initial diagnosis and belt or pulley fix is usually very manageable.
+Call AutoBlast at (856) 546-8880 for a free estimate.

 Is it safe to drive?
 A squealing belt is annoying but not immediately dangerous.
 However, if the belt breaks, you lose power steering, the alternator stops charging the battery, and — on some vehicles — the water pump stops circulating coolant, which can cause rapid overheating.
 A grinding pulley bearing can seize and snap the belt.
 If the noise is getting worse, get it inspected before the belt fails at an inconvenient time.
 A broken serpentine belt on the highway is a tow truck situation.